EXFY — Expensify, Inc.

 2. Strategic Updates and Business Highlights

-- Partnerships: Entered a multiyear integration with Uber for Business to enhance corporate travel and expense workflows.
+- Partnerships: Entered a multiyear integration partnership with Uber for Business to automate travel and meal receipts.

-- Expensify Card Performance: Interchange revenue increased by 24% year-over-year.
+- Interchange revenue from the Expensify Card increased by 24% for FY 2025.

-- Share Repurchase: Over 4.8 million shares repurchased for approximately $9 million, demonstrating management's confidence in the business.
+- Share Repurchase: Over 4.8 million shares repurchased in 2025, totaling approximately $9 million.

 3. Forward Guidance and Outlook

-- FY 2026 Free Cash Flow Guidance: Projected between $6 million and $9 million, lower than previous years due to increased investments in sales, marketing, and AI.
+- 2026 Free Cash Flow Guidance: Projected between $6 million to $9 million, lower than previous years due to increased investments in sales, marketing, and AI.

 4. Bad News, Challenges, or Points of Concern

-- Net Losses: Continued net losses, driven by high stock-based compensation and marketing expenses.
+- Net Losses: Continued net losses raise concerns about profitability, particularly driven by stock-based compensation and marketing expenses.

 5. Notable Q&A Insights

-- AI and Competitive Landscape: CEO David Barrett discussed the impact of AI on the industry, suggesting that while AI could disrupt certain applications, Expensify's collaborative and regulatory strengths provide a competitive moat.
+- AI Positioning: CEO David Barrett emphasized that while AI may disrupt some areas, Expensify's collaborative features and integration into financial networks provide a competitive moat.

-- Paid Member Growth: CFO Ryan Schaffer noted that the slight increase in paid members in Q4 was primarily seasonal, but the successful migration to the new platform is expected to aid in customer retention and growth moving forward.
+- Member Growth Attribution: CFO Ryan Schaffer noted that the increase in paid members in Q4 was primarily seasonal, but the successful migration to the new platform also played a role in customer retention.